Compliance / Assurance Standard

 Overview

 IATF 16949 is an international automotive quality management system standard that helps organizations improve product quality, enhance operational efficiency, and ensure regulatory compliance within the automotive supply chain.
+The standard integrates core principles of quality management to support risk-based thinking and continuous process improvement.

 Why it Matters

 IATF 16949 drives consistent quality and risk management across the automotive supply chain, supporting operational excellence and compliance with industry expectations.
-Key benefits include:

 • Strengthen supplier oversight